-The International Student Services Office, located in Blake C room 207, is responsible for the recruitment, credential evaluation and admission of students from other countries.
+The International Student Services Office, located in Blake C 207, is responsible for the recruitment, credential evaluation and admission of students from other countries.
 Prospective students considering undergraduate admission who are not U.S. citizens or immigrants should contact the Director of International Student Services for appropriate application materials.

 In addition to its admissions responsibilities, the International Student Services Office issues the federal documents required for prospective students to obtain student visas for entry to the United States and enrollment at the university.
-The office acts as the liaison for the university between students on an F-1 visa and the U.S. Immigration Service.
+The office acts as the liaison for the university between students on an F-1 visa and the U.S. Government.
 In that capacity, the office also assists international students whenever they need information on securing visas, renewing passports, on-campus employment authorization procedures, applying for off-campus employment, traveling outside the United States and other legal matters pertaining to their particular legal status in the U.S.

 Specialized programs, such as the International Student Orientation, are provided to assist international students with their adjustment to study in the U.S.A. and life in the United States and at Geneseo.
-An intensive English language program is offered each summer and every academic term.
+Specialized English language courses offered for non-native speakers and every academic term.
+For more information, visit the office's website at: iss.geneseo.edu.